9th8/up-to-date-real-world-haskell/5-writing-a-library.md

 To do anything with a package, Cabal needs a description of it.
 This is contained in a text file whose name ends with the suffix `.cabal`.
 This file belongs in the top-level directory of your project.
-It has a simple format, which we\'ll describe below.
+It has a simple format, which we'll describe below.

 A Cabal package must have a name.
 Usually, the name of the package matches the name of the `.cabal` file.
-We\'ll call our package `mypretty`, so our file is `mypretty.cabal`.
+We'll call our package `mypretty`, so our file is `mypretty.cabal`.
 Often, the directory that contains a `.cabal` file will have the same name as the package, e.g.
 `mypretty`.